 The Kent International Foundation Programme (IFP) is primarily designed for international students, allowing them to develop their academic knowledge and skills and, if required, their English language ability, for entry to undergraduate study at university.

 The International Foundation Programme is a modular course taught over three terms, starting in September.
-All students take one core module in Academic Skills Development and either complete a Foundation Project module or take a module in English for Academic Study.
+All students must take the compulsory modules listed below.
+You also complete either LZ035 - Foundation Project or LZ037 - English for Academic Study based on the level of your English.

 The Academic Skills Development classes help you work to develop all the necessary skills to fully enjoy your academic experience in the UK, for example, seminar and group work communication skills, developing as an independent student, improving skills in analysis, critique, time management, and project management.
 You will then take modules which are relevant to your chosen undergraduate degree programme.